rishabhblock8/Daily_Progress_Report/README.md

 ***30th January*** : Had a review meeting regarding Pallabi's App where we again discuss test cases and scenarios, Started making Use Cases for Vocabulary App, Attended session on Smart Contracts by Navdeep.

 ***31st January*** : Completed with Use cases for Vocab app, Refined test cases and scenarios for pallabi's app, completed non functional requirements testing activity.

+***3rd February*** : Assignment by Ankita of Standards followed in IT companies, Made test scenarios for Vocab test app.

+***4th February*** : Made test cases and test data for Vocab test app, Discuss the project topics on blockchain and smart contracts.